Contentstack-Solutions/some-extensions/README.md

 1. It does not publish the current entry.
 2. It does not publish the current entry assets.
+3. Currently it uses on change to check for reference updates, so it checks for everytime a field changes (obviously not good).
+Needs to be updated to check only when references change.

 Config Parameter Example:
 ```